How To Support The Ethical Fashion Movement When You’re Broke

 To support the running costs of Moral Fibres, this post contains affiliate links.
 This means Moral Fibres may earn a small commission, at no extra cost to readers, on items purchased through these links.

 Do you want to support the ethical fashion movement, but your bank account says no?
-Don’t worry, here are seven impactful steps you can take to take action against fast fashion and support garment workers across the globe.
+Don’t worry.
+Here are seven impactful steps you can take to take action against fast fashion and support garment workers across the globe.

-Ethical consumer spending has swelled to over ÂŁ41bn a year, as UK consumers’ shopping habits increasingly reflect their concerns about the environment, animal welfare, social justice, and human rights.
+The rise of ethical consumer spending to over ÂŁ41 billion annually – a nearly fourfold increase over the past two decades – reflects a significant shift in UK consumers’ shopping habits.
+More and more, people are aligning their purchases with concerns about the environment, animal welfare, social justice, and human rights.

 How to Support The Ethical Fashion Movement When You’re Broke

-How to support the ethical fashion movement when you're broke
+Clothes hanging on a rail, with a blue text box that reads how to support the ethical fashion movement when you're broke

 Look After The Clothes You Have